songpr/data-cache/README.md

 ## Fetch function/async function

-a function/async function that return a iterator/asyncIterator object that contains the [key, value] pairs for each e.g. Map.entries(), Object.entries(object), Async Generator Function
+a function/async function that return a iterator/asyncIterator object that contains the [key, value] pairs for each item e.g. Map.entries(), Object.entries(object), Async Generator Function

 Note: the order of items in entries is important, if the max < size of entries then only 1 to max items are loaded to cached.